Chart Color Schemes

 Port Kembla - Warrawong was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Port Kembla-Warrawong has a higher cultural diversity than most nearby areas, with 30.5% of its residents born overseas and 31.4% speaking a language other than English at home.
-Christianity is the predominant religion in Port Kembla-Warrawong, accounting for 61.5% of the population, compared to 58.1% across the rest of NSW.
+Port Kembla-Warrawong has a higher cultural diversity than most local areas, with 30.5% of its population born overseas and 31.4% speaking a language other than English at home.
+Christianity is the predominant religion in Port Kembla-Warrawong, comprising 61.5%, compared to 58.1% across the Rest of NSW.
 The top three ancestry groups are Australian (20.8%), English (20.6%), and Other (11.4%).

 Frequently Asked Questions - Diversity